Donald Friell McLeod: Early life

 He was born at Fort William, Calcutta, then part of the Bengal Presidency.
 His father was Duncan McLeod (1780–1856), a Scotsman who later became lieutenant general of the Bengal engineers, and achieved distinction designing the Hazarduari Palace.
 His mother was Henrietta Friell, who descended maternally from the Boileau of Castelnau family.

 In 1814 McLeod was sent to stay with his grandfather in Scotland.
 He was educated at schools in Edinburgh, Dulwich and later Putney where Charles Canning was also a student.
 In 1826 he was enrolled at East India Company College in Hertfordshire, where he became a friend of John Lawrence.

 Career

 Early career

 McLeod travelled to Bengal on 10 December 1828 to begin his career in the East India Company's administrative service.
-He was initially stationed at Munger Fort and in 1831 assisted Colonel William Sleeman on special service suppressing the Thugee.
+He was initially stationed at Munger Fort and in 1831 assisted Colonel William Sleeman on special service suppressing Thuggee.
 Later that year he was posted to Sagar and Nerbudda as administrator, remaining in the role until 1840 when he assumed special charge of Jubbalpore district.
 In 1843, McLeod was appointed collector and magistrate for Benares.
 In Autumn 1845 he became seriously ill, and took leave in Cape Town where he stayed with his sister and brother-in-law until his return in April 1847.
 During his six-year tenure in Benares, he was regarded for having made significant improvements to the municipal administration and police, and greatly reducing crime in the city.